 Lower the noise level of the noise source.

-Emission testing: When testing the emission of your product (meaning: the product is the Source Of Noise) you have the possibility to lower the noise level by adding filters or apply the right guidelines to your electronics design (PCB, cables).
+Emission testing.
+When testing the emission of your product (meaning: the product is the Source Of Noise) you have the possibility to lower the noise level by adding filters or applying the right guidelines to your electronics design (PCB, cables).

 Remove or make changes to the coupling path.
 This is where you usually have to focus if you do not pass EMC testing.
-Here you have the possibility to make changes and lower the emission or increase the immunity of your product, without redesigning the whole product (e.g. by improve shielding, add filters to cables and PCBs of your product).
+Here you have the possibility to make changes and lower the emission or increase the immunity of your product, without redesigning the whole product (e.g. by improving shielding, adding filters to cables and PCBs of your product).

 Capacitive Coupling (near-field)